 Lombok has everything digital nomads could ask for, and pretty much everything that Bali boasts minus the traffic, crowds and cringe.
 I find myself settling in Kuta Lombok as a default setting of sorts when I am travelling in Indonesia or Southeast Asia.

 Kuta Lombok is one of the best surf towns for digital nomads and it is the stunning surf that drags me back here time and again.
-There is a great sense of community in Kuta Lombok.
+There is a great sense of community and fabulous hostels in Kuta Lombok.
 There’s decent nightlife, a nice amount of cafes and coworking spaces and there are also other facilities like good gyms to get a healthy routine flowing.
 Oh, and the wifi is strong enough too!

 When compared to Bali, Lombok has cheaper prices but also a comparatively lower standard of luxury.
 Lombok’s connections to Bali (and its own airport) bolsters its position as one of the best places to work remotely in Southeast Asia.